 [When one of the healed lepers came back to thank Jesus,] Jesus asked, "Didn't I heal ten men?
 Where are the other nine?
 Has no one returned to give glory to God except this foreigner?"
 And Jesus said to the man, "Stand up and go.
 Your faith has healed you."

-— Luke 17: 17-19
+— Luke 17: 17-19 NLT

 Almighty God and loving Father, forgive me for my self-centered preoccupation.
-You have blessed me with so much and I seem to thank you for so little.
+You have blessed me with so much, and I seem to thank you for so little.
 I praise you for your selfless love, your abundant mercy, your costly grace, your faithfulness to your promises, and your assurance of my future with you.
 Thank you for your Holy Spirit who intercedes right now as I pray and who strengthens, equips, leads, and empowers me.
 Thank you for the breath I breathe, the food I eat, the clothes I wear, and the place I lay my head at night.
 For these, and thousands of other blessings from your hand, I thank you.
 In Jesus name.
 Amen.